HCL-TECH-SOFTWARE/Domino-rest-api/docs/index.md

 ## How the documentation is organized

-The HCL Domino REST API documentation is based on the [Diátaxis framework](https://diataxis.fr/), which organizes documentation into the following modes to address users' documentation needs at different times and in different circumstances.
+The {{ variable.drapi }} documentation is based on the [Diátaxis framework](https://diataxis.fr/), which organizes documentation into the following modes to address users' documentation needs at different times and in different circumstances.
 Below shows an overview that guides you on where to look for needed information:

-!!! info "API definitions now available"

-    The OpenAPI definitions, rendering using [RedDoc]() are now [available in the references](references/openapidefinitions.md).
-Please note: depending on your server configuration, not all endpoints will be active

 **[Tutorials](tutorial/index.md)** - Hands-on introduction to HCL Domino REST API